Thursday, February 24

 Facts about the violin:

-1. The violin comes from the string family.
-In the violin family of musical instruments there is the violin, cello, double bass, and the viola.
-All of these instruments are played with a bow or by plucking the strings.
+1. The violin belongs to the string family and is part of a group of instruments including the cello, double bass, and viola.
+These instruments are played by either using a bow or plucking the strings.

 Tuesday, February 1